 This course provides background in the epidemiology, etiology, pathophysiology, clinical presentation, diagnosis, and treatment of common and serious disorders.
-Topics covered include orthopedics, rheumatology, neurology, ophthalmology, hematology, nephrology, urology, and endocrinology.
-Global health and health care disparity are explored.
-Units are coordinated with concurrent courses in History and Physical Exam Skills II and Pharmacotherapy II.
+Topics covered include orthopedics, rheumatology, neurology, hematology, nephrology, urology, endocrinology, and mental health.
+Geriatrics medicine will be explored and integrated throughout the semester.
+Students will complete a service-learning experience with an older adult from the community.
+Units are attempted to coordinate with concurrent courses in History and Physical Exam Skills II and Pharmacotherapy II.